nccgroup/fuzzowski/README.md

 allowing to define the communications, helping to identify the "suspects" of crashing a service, and much more

+#### Last Changes

+[16/12/2019]
+* **Data Generation modules** fully recoded (Primitives, Blocks, Requests)
+  * Improved Strings fuzzing libraries, allowing also for custom lists, files and callback commands
+  * **Variable** data type, which takes a variable set by the session, the user or a Response
+* **Session** fully recoded.
+Now it is based on **TestCase**s, which contains all the information needed to perform the request, check the response, store data such as errors received, etc.
+* **Responses** added.
+Now you can define responses with s_response(), This allows to check the response from the server, set variables and even perform additional tests on the response to check if something is wrong
+* **Monitors** now automatically mark TestCases as suspect if they fail
+* Added the **IPP (Internet Printing Protocol)** Fuzzer that we used to find several vulnerabilities in different printer brands during our printers research project (https://www.youtube.com/watch?v=3X-ZnlyGuWc&t=7s)

 #### Features
 * Based on Sulley Fuzzer for data generation [https://github.com/OpenRCE/sulley]
 * Actually, forked BooFuzz (which is a fork of Sulley) [https://github.com/jtpereyda/boofuzz ]
 * Python3
-* Improved Strings fuzzing libraries, allowing also for custom lists, files and callback commands
 * Not random (finite number of possibilities)
 * Requires to “create the packets” with types (spike fuzzer style)
 * Also allows to create ""Raw"" packets from parameters, with injection points (quite useful for fuzzing simple protocols)